Novus-Tech-LLC/Crypto-Prediction-Tool/README.md

-# PredictionBot - Automated Trading Bot for PancakeSwap & CandleGenie
+# PredictionTool - Automated Trading Tool for PancakeSwap & CandleGenie

 A sophisticated TypeScript-based trading bot that automatically places bets on BNB-USD price predictions across PancakeSwap and CandleGenie platforms.
 The bot uses intelligent strategies to maximize winning probability by analyzing market sentiment and betting patterns.